igl-myrick/AnimalShelterApi.Solution/README.md

 }
 ```

 _Insert your own MySQL username in place of [YOUR-USER-HERE], MySQL password in place of [YOUR-PASSWORD-HERE], and the name of your database in place of [YOUR-DB-NAME].
-You will additionally need to insert a string of letters and/or numbers at least 32 characters long in place of [YOUR-KEY-HERE]._
+You will additionally need to insert a string of letters and/or numbers at least 32 characters long in place of [YOUR-KEY-HERE].
+Remove the square brackets when including your own information._

 _4: Once the `appsettings.json` file has been created, run the command `dotnet ef database update` in your terminal to create the database._